MICA-MNI/BrainSpace/docs/pages/matlab_doc/main_functionality/gradientmaps.rst

        The diffusion time used in diffusion embedding.
 Leave at 0 for automatic estimation.
       - niterations (default: 100)
        The number of iterations in Procrustes analysis.
-      - first_alignment_target (default: gradients of the first data matrix) The target for alignment for the first iteration of Procrustes analysis.
+      - reference (default: gradients of the first data matrix) The target for alignment for the first iteration of Procrustes analysis.
    Example usage: ``fit({data_matrix_1,data_matrix_2,...,data_matrix_n},'sparsity',75)``